CodingTrain/website-archive/_CodingChallenges/131-bouncing-dvd-logo.md

     video_id: "s12npdDmGUc"
 ---

-In this coding challenge, I simulate the "Bouncing DVD Logo" in JavaScript with p5.js.
+In this coding challenge, I simulate the "Bouncing DVD Logo" meme in JavaScript with p5.js.